kemalabizar/Flyer-1/README.md

 The Flyer-1 computer sports a 24-bit wide data bus, capable of computation in both integer and fixed-point format.
 With an address bus identical in size, a total memory of 50.3MB (16.7MB × 3B) can be allocated for both data and instructions.
 Basic arithmetic and bitwise logic operations are implemented inside the ALU with Logisim's stock circuit components.
 Available peripheral components include 8 digital ports that can be connected to I/O devices such as TTY (Teletypewriter), along with 4 analog ports (simulated as digital, because Logisim can't bother to add analog functionality... sigh).

-Hardware and software design of Flyer-1 takes inspiration from RISC (_Reduced Instruction Set Computer_) and CISC (_Complex Instruction Set Computer_) processors from 1960s up to 1990s, being the MOS 6502 (Commodore 64), Intel 8086 (Tandy 1000), Motorola 68000 (Airbus Flight Computers) and D-37C (Minuteman II ICBM Guidance Computer).
-If that last bit sounds concerning, _don't worry; it's up there on Wikipedia and Internet Archive, and the docs says **DECLASSIFIED**_.
+Hardware and software design of Flyer-1 takes inspiration from RISC (_Reduced Instruction Set Computer_) and CISC (_Complex Instruction Set Computer_) processors from 1960s up to 1990s, being the MOS 6502 (Commodore 64), Intel 8086 (Tandy 1000), Motorola 68000 and Intel i386 (Airbus Flight Computers).
 As far as the author concerns, this computer's classification between RISC and CISC is somewhat blurry, and the author would be glad to consult with experts on this matter.

 This README is barely enough to serve as an entire technical documentation; it's merely a quick introduction to the system and practices of programming it.